Setting Up a Delivery Service for CRM

 }

 To link the properties Address From and Address To to the profiles Taxi and Cargo, we will call the method sale.propertyrelation.add four times.
-We will pass an object fields with the values for linking properties.
+We will pass an object fields with the values for linking the properties.

-• entityId — identifier of the delivery profile.
+• entityId — the identifier of the delivery profile.
 For the Taxi profile, we will pass 227, and for Cargo, we will pass 228, which were obtained in the second step.

-• entityType — type of the object.
+• entityType — the type of object.
 Possible values: P — payment system, D — delivery, L — landing, T — trading platform.
 We will specify the value D.

-• propertyId — identifier of the property.
+• propertyId — the identifier of the property.
 For Address From, we will specify 102, and for Address To, we will specify 103, which were obtained in the third step.

 BX24.callMethod(